Events Calender

 Caravaggio (Bergamo, Italy): Ceiling of the sacristy of the Sanctuary of Caravaggio

-Caravaggio (Bergamo, Italy): Altar and nave of the Sanctuary of Caravaggio
+Caravaggio (Bergamo, Italy): Aedicule of the altar and nave of the Sanctuary of Caravaggio

 Caravaggio (Bergamo, Italy): Altar and dome of the Sanctuary of Caravaggio